 1 teaspoon fine sea salt

-Lay whole sweet potatoes on parchment on a baking sheet and bake for 90 minutes.
+Place whole sweet potatoes on parchment paper on a baking sheet and bake for 90 minutes.

-Allow potatoes to cool slightly, then peel and mix in coconut milk.
+Allow potatoes to cool for 5 minutes, then discard peels and mix in coconut milk in a large bowl.